fossasia/eventyay-tickets/doc/contribute/setup.rst

 On Arch Linux, that's a simple::

-    pacman -S python python-pip gettext git
+    sudo pacman -S python python-pip gettext git

 On Debian and Ubuntu, Python 3.6 is not yet in the repositories.
-You might need to `compile it yourself`_.
+You might need to `compile it yourself`_ or install it from the `unstable` or `experimental` repositories.

 Some Python dependencies might also need a compiler during installation, the Debian package ``build-essential`` or something similar should suffice.